belladwir/areausingcsharp/README.md

 # areausingcsharp
-Calculate Area of Circle, Square and Rectangle using C#
+Calculate Area of Circle, Square and Rectangle using C# with Visual Studio Community 2019